cubeapm/docs/docs/http-apis/alerts/alert-rules.md

 **Response:**

-The response format is a alert rule object JSON.
+The response is a JSON array containing alert rule objects.
 ```json
 [
   {